Centre Vidéotron: Notable events

-Two days after playing the last event of its predecessor, Colisée Pepsi, Metallica played the first-ever concert at Videotron Centre on September 16, both as part of their Lords of Summer Tour.
+Two days after playing the last event of its predecessor, Colisée Pepsi, Metallica played the first-ever concert at Centre Vidéotron on September 16, both as part of their Lords of Summer Tour.

-Madonna performed to a sold-out crowd of over 13,000 patrons on September 21, 2015, part of her Rebel Heart Tour.
+Madonna performed to a sold-out crowd of over 13,000 people on September 21, 2015, part of her Rebel Heart Tour.

 Canadian singer Shania Twain has performed multiple sold-out concerts in the venue with the first being on October 9, 2015 as part of her Rock This Country Tour, which she had said would be her final tour.
 Three years later, she came back with the Now Tour on June 28, 2018.
 Her last concert held here was on June 17, 2023 during her Queen of Me Tour, performing for over 13,300 patrons and grossing over $1.5 million.

 Rihanna played at the venue on April 5, 2016 as an act of her Anti World Tour.

 To this day, Celine Dion is the singer who has played the venue the most times, for a total of 8 concerts.
 During her Summer Tour 2016, she played the arena 5 times in front of 67,368 spectators.
 In 2019, she launched her Courage World Tour at the arena with 3 concerts in front of 39,930 spectators.

 Billie Eilish performed at the venue on September 29, 2024 as the first show for her Hit Me Hard and Soft: The Tour.

-Videotron Centre has hosted the Quebec International Pee-Wee Hockey Tournament since 2016.
+Centre Vidéotron has hosted the Quebec International Pee-Wee Hockey Tournament since 2016.

-American professional wrestling promotion WWE hosted a televised episode of WWE Raw from the venue on Monday, August 21, 2023.
-Prior to that night, Quebec wrestling historian Pat Laprade stated in Le Journal de Québec that the event would be the very first televised WWE event to ever take place in Quebec City.
+American professional wrestling promotion WWE hosted two televised episodes of WWE Raw from the venue on Monday, August 21, 2023 and Monday, August 11, 2025.
+Prior to that night, Quebec wrestling historian Pat Laprade stated in Le Journal de Québec that the first event would be the very first televised WWE event to ever take place in Quebec City.
 On March 27, 2024, All Elite Wrestling hosted televised episodes of AEW Dynamite and AEW Rampage at the venue.